 This appeal does a really nice job of creating a sense of urgency by:

 1. Letting the reader know that all donations will be matched two times over

 2. Framing the appeal as a special offer that will only last for a limited time

 Those two elements along with the description of the specific need being addressed all tee the email appeal up for success.
-Now take a look at the custom donation form that Feeding America San Diego used to accompany the email appeal:

 You can see from the top header that the custom graphic developed for this campaign is replicated on the donation form.
 A visual element like this quickly lets donors know that they are in the right place.

 Perhaps more important than the visual reinforcement though, is the appeal text that appears below the header.
 It starts with a bolded declaratory statement: “Yes, I want to help feed kids and families this summer.”